tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 The box scared him.

 “I’ve been inside.
 It’s completely soundproofed, all you can see is a faint reflection of yourself in every direction, and the glass?
 It’s scratched to hell and back.”

-I was already thinking it, but hearing him say it summoned a wave of fresh dread under my skin.
+I knew what he was about to say.

+Still, hearing him say it cemented the brutality.

+Made it real.

-“We think it’s where they held their victims.”
+“We think that's where they held their victims.”

 \- - - - -